All-African Peoples' Conference

-The All-African Peoples' Conference (AAPC) was partly a corollary and partly a different perspective to the modern Africa states represented by the First Conference of Independent Africa States held in 1958.
-In contrast to this first meeting where only states were formally represented, the All-Africa Peoples Conference was conceived in the tradition of Pan-Africanism and invitees primarily included independence movements and labour unions, as well as representatives from ethnic communities and other significant associations across the continent.
-Also in attendance were observer delegations from the United States, the Soviet Union, the People's Republic of China, and a number of other countries.
-The All-Africa Peoples Conference was conceived by Ghana's Prime Minister Kwame Nkrumah, his advisor George Padmore, and others to continue the tradition of the Pan-African Congress, which had last met in 1945 in Manchester.
+The All-African Peoples' Conferences (AAPC) were a series of three conferences held between December 1958 and March 1961.
+In contrast to the First Conference of Independent African States, held in Accra, Ghana in April 1958, where only UN-recognised states were formally represented, attendees to the conferences were primarily representatives of independence movements and labour unions, as well as representatives from ethnic communities and other significant associations across the continent.
+Observer delegations from the United States, the Soviet Union, the People's Republic of China, and other countries also attended.

+The conferences were conceived by Ghanaian Prime Minister Kwame Nkrumah and his advisor George Padmore in the tradition of the Pan-African Congress, which had last met in 1945 in Manchester.
 It represented the opinion that the end of European colonial rule was near, and in the words of the conference's Chairman the Kenyan Tom Mboya, that it was time for them to "scram from Africa."

-In the Conference's own words, it was open to "all national political parties and national trade union congresses or equivalent bodies or organizations that subscribe to the aims and objects of the conference."
+The conference was open to "all national political parties and national trade union congresses or equivalent bodies or organizations that subscribe to the aims and objects of the conference."